Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 1. Hold your sharp, high-quality hairdressing or beard scissors at a slight angle, resting your hand on your cheek for stability.

-2. Carefully snip away any stray hairs or uneven areas, following the natural contours and lines of your beard.
+2. Carefully snip away any strays or uneven areas, following the natural contours and lines of your beard.

-3. Shape your beard by cutting the hair to your desired length and style.
+3. Shape your beard by cutting the hair to your desired length and style, using scissor-over-comb technique for bulk removal on longer beards.

 Trimming Beard with Trimmer

-1. Choose the appropriate length setting or guard for your desired beard length.
+1. Choose the appropriate clipper guard size for your desired beard length.

-2. Use gentle, controlled strokes, following the natural growth direction of your beard.
+2. Use gentle, controlled strokes, following the natural grain and growth direction of your beard.

-3. Shape your beard by carefully trimming around the edges and contours.
+3. Shape your beard by carefully trimming around the edges and contours, removing the guard for any close outline cleanup.

 Trimming Beard with Hair Clippers